Numbers: Ratios

 The numbers to the right of the decimal point are called digits.

-For example, #4.15# is a decimal number with #2# digits, which occupy decimal places.
+For example, #4.15# is a decimal number with #2# digits occupying decimal places.

 The digits indicate what part is still added to the integer.
 For example, #4.15# indicates that we add #\tfrac{15}{100}# to #4#.